drkrillo/docs/creator/sdk7/releases/alpha-testing-guidelines.md

 ### Documentation

-Find the full documentation for SDK7 in under the **SDK7** section of the documentation.
+Find the full documentation for SDK7 in the **SDK7** section of the documentation.

 ### Using the playground